rsanchez-dv/PersonalWebsite/README.md

 Current Build as of: Oct 11, 2018
 ## Get Started

 This is the front-end of my personal website.
 Just follow the following instructions to run the website locally.
+Read the [wiki](https://github.com/Zyxel-1/PersonalWebsite/wiki) for more information about this project.

 ## Build Setup